What is Pupil Premium?

 are currently or who have been registered as eligible for free school meals at any point in the last 6 years

 have been in care for 6 months or longer

 have been looked after for 1 day or more

 were adopted from care on or after 30 December 2005 or left care after this date

 are a member of an Armed Forces Family

-The percentage of pupils in the school who are receiving free school meals, have received free school meals in one or more of the previous 6 years (Ever 6), are a ‘child in care’, or a child of service personnel is 13%.
+The percentage of pupils in the school who are receiving free school meals; have received free school meals in one or more of the previous 6 years (Ever 6),; are a ‘looked after child, or a child of service personnel is 19%.

-Our projected Pupil Premium income for the financial year 2016-2017 is 38,200.
+Our Pupil Premium income for the financial year 2017-2018 is £54,680.
 This year the pupil premium funding will continue to:

 Support early intervention